 Tip: Look for suitable websites for information, be a regular at your local library.
 Research pays off!
-If you have problems contacting an expert, try Prof Net: https://profnet.prnewswire.com/
+If you have problems contacting an expert, try Prof Net.

 7. Promote your work

 If you are fortunate enough to get some of your work published, think about setting up your own website.
-You will be able to do this for free if you try one of the following: http://www.tripod.lycos.com/ http://geocities.yahoo.com/ http://members.freewebs.com
+Nowadays, software like WordPress and Squarespace make it easier than ever to create a site.

 You won’t even need to know anything about HTML programming as it’s all done for